 What is Radon?

-Radon is a radioactive gas which is present in nearly every home in Iowa.
-You cannot see, smell, or taste it, yet at high enough levels it can create serious health issues for you and your family and pets.
-It relatively easy to perform either short term or long term tests for radon, and radon testing is a highly cost-effective way to avoid the hardship and expenses of a lung-related illness caused by radon exposure.
+Radon is a radioactive gas that is present in nearly every home in Iowa.
+You cannot see, smell, or taste it.
+Yet at high enough levels, it can create serious health issues for you and your family and pets.
+It’s relatively easy to perform either short term or long term tests for radon.
+Radon testing is a highly cost-effective way to avoid the hardship and expenses of a lung-related illness caused by radon exposure.

 The most common source of radon is from the soil and groundwater around your home’s foundation.
 Radon gas usually enters the home’s basement area through dirt floors, cracks in basement floors and walls, and gaps around pipes, drains, and sump pump wells.
 In rare cases, radon will enter a home through the water supply via contaminated groundwater.